 Dr. Sean Mueller is Ambizione Researcher (funded by the Swiss National Science Foundation) for the period of October 2016 until September 2019.
-Before that, he was editorial assistant of the Swiss Political Science Review (2013-16).
+Before that, he was editorial assistant of the Swiss Political Science Review (2013–16) and post-doc at Berne.
 He is co-convenor of the working group on Federalism & Territorial Politics of the Swiss Political Science Association (since 2011), in the editorial board of Fédéralisme-Régionalisme (since 2013), a project member of De-Centralisation (since 2014), and associate member of the Observatoire de la vie politique régionale (since 2016).
-In spring 2016 and 2017, he was/is lecturing Politique suisse et comparée at the University of Lausanne, replacing Prof.s Dietmar Braun and Ioannis Papadopoulos, respectively.
+In spring 2016 and 2017, he was lecturing Politique suisse et comparée at the University of Lausanne, replacing Prof.s Dietmar Braun and Ioannis Papadopoulos, respectively.

 20 February 2015

 SRF Regionaljournal Bern-Fribourg-Wallis: “Mehr Rechte für den Berner Jura” [text in German, talk in Swiss-German].

 TALK at TeleBielingue: “La question jurassienne : un an après le vote du novembre 2013” [debate in in French].

 2016+17: "Politique suisse et comparée" (spring): BA lecture, University of Lausanne; in French.

 2013–: „Introduction to Swiss Politics“ (autumn term) and „Territory and Power in Switzerland“ (spring term): BA seminars, University of Berne; all in English.

 2013–: "Le Fonctionnement du Parlement Suisse", annual lecture given in Berne for law students from the University of Neuchâtel (Prof. Blaise Carron).